The Frozen North

 The Frozen North is a 1922 American short comedy film directed by and starring Buster Keaton.
 The film is a parody of early western films, especially those of William S. Hart.
 The film was written by Keaton and Edward F. Cline (credited as Eddie Cline).
 The film runs for around 17 minutes.
-Sybil Seely and Bonnie Hill co-star in the film.
+Marion Harlan and Bonnie Hill co-star in the film.

 Plot

 The film opens near the "last stop", a subway terminal (apparently) in Alaska, which appears to be emerging from deep snow in the middle of nowhere.
-A tough-looking cowboy emerges.
-He arrives at a small settlement, finding people gambling in a saloon.
+A tough-looking cowboy emerges, arriving at a small settlement where people gamble in a saloon.
 He tries to rob them by scaring them with a cutout taken from a poster of a man holding a gun, which he places at the window, to appear as if he has an accomplice.
-He tells the gamblers to raise their hands in the air.
-Frightened, they hand over their cash, but soon they find out the truth when a drunk man looks closer over the cutout and tips it over.
-Keaton attempts to hand the cash that he has been collecting back, but is thrown out through the window.
+Frightened, the gamblers hand over their cash, but soon they find out the truth when a drunk man examines the cutout and tips it over.
+Keaton attempts to return the cash, but is thrown through a window.

 Next, he mistakenly enters a house thinking that it is his own house.
-Inside, from behind, he sees a man and a woman kissing before a fire.
-Thinking the woman is his wife, he begins to cry and shoots the couple, moments later to realize his mistake, whereupon he makes his exit.
-He goes to his own house, where he finds his wife, who greets him, but he spurns her coldly, and she screams in anguish.
-She goes to a wall, and a vase drops on her head and knocks her unconscious; Keaton glances at her momentarily without interest, and then goes back to thinking again.
-While investigating the shooting of the couple, a passing policeman then knocks at Keaton's door after hearing his wife scream.
+From behind, he sees a man and a woman kissing.
+Thinking the woman is his wife, he begins to cry and shoots the couple, only to realize his mistake, whereupon he makes his exit.
+He goes to his own house, where he finds his wife, who greets him, but he spurns her coldly.
+She goes to a wall, and a vase drops on her head and knocks her unconscious; Keaton glances at her momentarily without interest.
+While investigating the shooting of the couple, a passing policeman hears Keaton's wife scream and knocks at the door.
 Keaton saves himself from arrest by playing music on a gramophone and pretending to dance with his unconscious wife, acting as if all were normal.
-Seeing this, the officer turns and leaves again, and he drops her on the floor.

 He looks out of the window and sees his pretty neighbor.
-He quickly dons an elegant white suit and picks flowers (mysteriously growing from the deep snow; a sign reads "Keep Off the Grass").
-He attempts to woo her, but she doesn't appear to favor him.
-Her husband comes back inside to get something he forgot, and angrily takes his wife away with him after finding Keaton inside the house with her moments after he had left.
-Keaton bares his teeth threateningly at him as he leaves and they stare each other in the eye.
+He quickly dons an elegant suit and picks flowers (mysteriously growing from the deep snow).
+He attempts to woo her, but she doesn't favor him.
+Her husband comes back inside to get something he forgot, and angrily takes his wife away after finding Keaton inside the house with her.